GewelsJI/DGNet/README.md

 ## 2. :fire: NEWS :fire:

+- [2022/08/06] Our paper has been accepted by Machine Intelligence Research.
 - [2022/05/30] :fire: We release the implementation of DGNet with different AI frameworks: [Pytorch-based](https://github.com/GewelsJI/DGNet/tree/main/jittor_lib) and [Jittor-based](https://github.com/GewelsJI/DGNet/tree/main/jittor_lib).
 - [2022/05/30] Thank @Katsuya Hyodo for adding our model into [PINTO](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/299_DGNet).
 This is a repository for storing models that have been inter-converted between various frameworks (e.g., TensorFlow, PyTorch, ONNX).
 - [2022/05/25] Releasing the codebase of DGNet (Pytorch) and whole COD benchmarking results (20 models).